-We recommend that both companies and fund managers report on their climate risks and opportunities in accordance with TCFD, including an assessment of the climate change effects on their business.
+We recommend that both companies and fund managers report on their climate risks and opportunities, including an assessment of the climate change impacts on their business.
 In addition, we recommend that companies report their direct and indirect greenhouse gas emissions (scope 1, 2 and 3) on an annual basis.